Quantitative Aptitude - Arithmetic Ability Questions

 Q:

-What will come in place of the question mark (?) in the following question ?
+What should come in place of question mark (?) in the following question?

 Explanation: